Food-Ninja/WebKat-MealRobot/README.md

   }', Row,
   [endpoint('https://api.krr.triply.cc/datasets/mkumpel/FruitCuttingKG/services/FruitCuttingKG/sparql')]).
 ```

-to then query if the given food can be used for the given action.
-For this, the robot needs to use a reasoner.
+## Querying the Ontology

-You can try out how a robot would query the ontology using Protégé and a standard reasoner like HermiT like in the following picture:
+You can try out how a robot would query the ontology using [Protégé](https://protege.stanford.edu/) and a standard reasoner like HermiT like in the following picture:

 <img src="img/StartReasoner.png" width="300" alt="Starting the reasoner"/><br>

-The knowledge graph is publicly available here and on <a href="https://api.krr.triply.cc/datasets/mkumpel/FruitCuttingKG/services/FruitCuttingKG/sparql">triply</a> for inspection and querying, many thanks to the <a href="https://krr.cs.vu.nl/">knowledge representation and reasoning group</a> at the Vrije Universiteit Amsterdam.

 Once you started the reasoner, you can find out what food can be sliced, for example.
-If you add additional parameters that are available in the ontology like the initialShape of an object, you can narrow down the results to all round food that can be sliced, for example:
+We provide a small number of exemplary [DL queries](ExampleQueries.md).
+If you add additional parameters that are available in the ontology like the initial shape of an object, you can narrow down the results to all round food that can be sliced, for example:

 <img src="img/DLFoodSlice.png" width="200" alt="DL query, slicing"/><img src="img/SlicingDL.png" width="600" alt="DL query round, slicing"/><br>